ese9/SwiftUnityPatching/README.md

-# Embed unity in swift project
+# Embed a Unity project into an iOS native project

 Great thanks to [jiulongw](https://github.com/jiulongw/swift-unity).
-Almost all the work was done in his project.
-I fixed some bugs, improve post build logic and work around new versions of Unity and XCode
+Almost all done in his project.
+I just fixed some bugs, improve post build logic and work around new versions of Unity and XCode

-This demo supports Unity 2019.1.+ and XCode 10.2 (Swift 5)
+This demo supports Unity 2019.1.+ and XCode 10.2 (iOS 12.2, Swift 5)

 ## How to build demo:
 1. Open Unity project switch target to iOS.
 Launch Demo scene and build project in any folder.